Meetings

 AlphaFold 3 represents a significant advancement in the field of structural biology, enabling the simultaneous prediction of complex structures involving diverse biological components such as proteins, nucleic acids, small molecules, ions, and modified residues.
 Furthermore, the model has improved accuracy in predicting the structures of protein-ligand and protein-nucleic acid interactions compared to specialized tools.
 I will take you through the model updates and training schemes used to achieve this enhanced model coverage and accuracy.
 And I will also discuss some of the unexpected wins and shortcomings of the new AlphaFold model.

-Overcoming safety liabilities with machine learning: An industry perspective
+Predicting safety liabilities of small molecules with machine learning: An industry perspective

 Vigneshwari Subramanian, AstraZeneca, Gothenburg, Sweden